 The 2019 study assessed the marine waters under national jurisdiction, the coastlines, and oceans (out to 200 nautical miles), of 220 coastal countries and territories.
 These regions total 40% of the ocean and provide most benefits to people, but also incur the most pressures from human activities

 The overall score, 71, is is a slight improvement from 2018.
 Rapid change in year-to-year global level scores is not expected, since change in most conditions usually cannot take place that quickly.

 The overall score sends a message that the ocean isn’t ‘dying’ as many people may think.
 However, the score remains far from 100, indicating that marine life would fare better and we would gain more benefits if we used the ocean in more sustainable ways.

-Trends in goal scores across the seven years of assessments vary among regions, however, at the global scale we observed an increase in the Lasting Special Places sub-goal and Artisanal Fishing Opportunities.
+Trends in goal scores across the seven years of assessments vary among regions, however, at the global scale we observed an increase in the Lasting Special Places sub-goal, Mariculture subgoal, and Tourism & Recreation.

-Overall, scores declined for Clean Waters, Coastal Protection, Tourism and Recreation, and Natural Products.
+Overall, scores declined for Coastal Protection, Fisheries, and Natural Products.
 Declines in scores for Coastal Protection were primarily driven by the substantial loss of coastal sea ice in sub-Arctic coastlines.